jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-03c.md

 ---
 heading: Chapter 3c
-title:  "Gods of Heaven and Earth"
+title:  "The Vedas"
 image:  "/covers/12th.jpg"
-description: "The art of war is of vital importance to the State.
-It is a matter of life and death"
+description: "Hinduism considers the Vedas—compositions of hymns, sacrificial formulas, and other sayings pertaining to the gods"
 weight: 18
 ---